google-site-verification: googlee16c7726ecc34510.html

 Accountability and Transparency

 The pillars include 78 individual agency mandates, which upon completion will fulfill Aurora's consent decree.
 The consent decree is scheduled to sunset after five years, or when all mandates have been accomplished.
-The consent decree encompasses two years of operational changes followed by the current three years of monitoring:
+The consent decree encompasses two years of operational changes followed by the current three-year monitoring period:

 Graphic of the Consent Decree Timeline that shows the five-year progress as a marathon, with years 1 and 2 focused on new policy and training, and years 3 through 5 focusing on operational integrity

 IntegrAssure was named the Aurora consent decree monitor on February 15, 2022.
 IntegrAssure’s role is to provide technical assistance on new policies and training to ensure mandates are met on schedule.
-Progress is communicated to the community through regularly published reports, including four quarterly reports in year one and two semi-annual reports in year two.
+Progress is communicated to the community through regularly published reports, including four quarterly reports in year one and semi-annual reports thereafter.

 Reports of the Independent Consent Decree Monitor: